StanfordVL/iGibson/docs/dataset.md

 ## Download iGibson 2.0 Scenes and the BEHAVIOR Dataset of Objects

 What will you download?
-- iGibson 2.0 Dataset of Scenes: New versions of the fully interactive scenes, more densely populated with objects.
+- **iGibson 2.0 Dataset of Scenes**: New versions of the fully interactive scenes, more densely populated with objects.
-- BEHAVIOR Object Dataset: Dataset of object models annotated with physical and semantic properties.
+- **BEHAVIOR Object Dataset**: Dataset of object models annotated with physical and semantic properties.
 The 3D models are free to use within iGibson 2.0 for BEHAVIOR (due to artists' copyright, models are encrypted and allowed only to be used with iGibson 2.0).
 You can download a bundle of the iGibson 2.0 dataset of scenes and the BEHAVIOR dataset of objects here.

 To download both in a bundle, you need to follow the following steps:
 - Fill out the license agreement in this [form](https://docs.google.com/forms/d/e/1FAIpQLScPwhlUcHu_mwBqq5kQzT2VRIRwg_rJvF0IWYBk_LxEZiJIFg/viewform)